marczaku/204-cpp-oop/05-move/README.md

 ~String:"Prometheus"
 ```

+We are creating:
+- 4 Hercules instances
+- 3 Odysseus instances
+- 2 Prometheus instances

 That's a lot of resources wasted!

-## Simpler Sample
+- We only needed one copy of each

+## A simpler example
 Above Code is quite complex and understanding exactly how `vector::push_back` works is not so easy, so here's a simpler code snippet to continue with:

 ```c++